-David Fincher is currently working on Mank, a biopic based on screenwriter, Herman J. Mankiewicz, and his work with Orson Welles on the creation of Citizen Kane.
+David Fincher was working on Mank, a biopic based on screenwriter, Herman J. Mankiewicz, and his work with Orson Welles on the creation of Citizen Kane.
 The Gary Oldman-led film is set to release in 2020.
 THR noted that talk of a third season is "on hold" while Mank is being filmed.

 We know that writer Joe Penhall "wrote a five-season bible" in an interview with Metro in January 2019 and that Holt McCallany (Bill Tench) is "hopeful that we will get to do the whole five seasons because the audience seems to have really responded to the show,” in a chat with Pop Culture.
 Fingers crossed we get to see the rest of the series.

 Which killers will we meet in Mindhunter season 3?

 There are no confirmed plot developments for season 3 given that its renewal is in doubt, that hasn't stopped legions of fans from speculating on where it could go next on Reddit based on the timeframe of the show.
 Names such as John Wayne Gacy come up: the man convicted of 33 homicides and known as 'Killer Clown' was sentenced to death in 1980, but wasn't executed until 1994.
 Gacy's name and photo were also shown on-screen briefly during season 2, which some interpret as an Easter Egg.